 This post may have affiliate links.
 If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 Bees are so important for our gardens.
-Not only do they help to pollinate flowers and crops, but they also work tirelessly to make one of the tastiest and natural sweeteners in the world, honey.
+Not only do they help to pollinate flowers and crops, but honey bees work tirelessly to make one of the tastiest and natural sweeteners in the world, honey.

-Did you know there are plants that are great for attracting bees?
+Did you know there are bee friendly plants that are great for attracting bees to your garden?
 Make sure the plants get to the flowering stage as it’s the flowers that attract bees.

 Bees play such a vital role in the ecology of our environment. yet the bee population is continuously at risk and it is important for us to plant flowers in our gardens to help our friendly bees.